-This is WH Smith PLC's (WHSmith)'s eighth annual statement published in accordance with the Modern Slavery Act 2015.
-It outlines the steps we have taken to prevent modern slavery in our operations and supply chain for the financial year ending 31 August 2023.
+This is WH Smith PLC's (WHSmith)'s ninth annual statement published in accordance with the Modern Slavery Act 2015.
+This statement is also published in accordance with the Australian Modern Slavery Act 2018, Canada's Fighting Against Forced Labour and Child Labour in Supply Chains Act 2023 and the California Transparency in Supply Chains Act 2010.
+This statement outlines the steps we have taken to prevent modern slavery in our operations and supply chain for the financial year ending 31 August 2024.